Nate388/final-project/devel/README.md

-# Instructions for Running my Project
+# Instructions for Running my Program

-Replace this text with the instructions your classmates will need to run your project.
-If your code needs any libraries using `pip` or any other tool, those instructions should be here as well.
-A complete stranger should be able to follow these instructions, so don't be afraid to include videos, screenshots, diagrams, text, whatever helps!
+Hey there.
+My program is really simple to run and play.
+All you need to do to start playing is to open the program and start reading.

+Follow the UPPERCASE WORDS when, "you need to make a choice." is presented to continue the game forward.

+You don't need to include any outside programs to run this.
+Have fun and I welcome your feedback.